tc39/notes/es7/2015-09/sept-22.md

 DH: if mem model says data structure, behavior localized to data structure. integration with rest of language impacts jit compilers, spec semantics (how deep).
 Not sure what the biggest risk is... limited to array buffer and only in specific case?
 Invariants in loads and stores

-LH: optimization to load value from typed array, use it for something, eg. function call.
+LHN: optimization to load value from typed array, use it for something, eg. function call.
 If not affected, can reload.

 DH: Already know typed array, can assume not shared array buffer.
 Cases where I _don't_ know the backing store, nervous